bozhidarzlatev/music-world/README.md

 # music-world
+Hello there!
-My SoftUni ReactJS Course final project
+My name is Bozhidar Zlatev and this is my SoftUni ReactJS Course final project - apr 2025.

 # Summary
-Hello there this is React app for music lovers where you can buy instruments, albums and book concert tickets, all in one place.
+This is my React app for music lovers where you can buy instruments, albums, merch and book concert tickets, all in one place.
-Basic features of the app are:
+Main features of the app are:
     - register and login functionalities
     - guest and user features based on the state
-    - browse all and add new item features
+    - Browse all and add new item features
+    - Search
-    - add to cart
+    - Add to cart
-    - make order
+    - Make order
-    - leave reviews and comments
+    - Leave reviews
+    - Toast notifications

-For front-end development is used React with Vite and for back-end is used SoftUni Practice server - / For now... ;) /
+For front-end development is used React with Vite and for back-end is used SoftUni Practice server

+# Music World App Features
+    1 - Home menu  - Available for everyone
+        - Quick links to login and register
+        - Lates item
+        - Top rated item
+        - Top Reviews
+    2 - Browse All - Available for everyone
+        - Gives quick links to all categories
+        - When category is chosen you are redirected to all items of that categoty
+        - You can go to details view from catalog card
+    3 - Details View - Available for everyone
+        - Gives detailed view about the item
+        - Buttons appears according to state and activity
+        - Only owner can Edit and Delete items
+        - Owner can't review item, but cat add it to cart
+        - Only one review can be placed
+    4 - Search - Available for everyone
+        - Search based on title, case insensitive, partial search
+    5 - Add/Edit items - Available only for logged-in users
+        - Gives ability to add and edit - only owner of the item can edit it
+    6 - Cart - Available only for logged-in users
+        - Tracks count of items in the cart
+        - Gives ability to place order
+    7 - Profile - Available only for logged-in users
+        - Quick links to all your activities
+    8 - Login, Logout, Register
+        - Login users can't access Login and Register
+        - Guest users can't access Logout

+Enjoy!

+# How to run the app
+    - client - from main folder - cd server => npm i => npm run dev
+    - server - from main folder - cd server => node server

 # Development steps
     - Add basic summary